 The Company may reward Directors for their performance and align their remuneration with the creation of shareholder wealth by issuing share options and or shares.
 Share-based compensation is at the discretion of the Board and no individual has a contractual right to participate in any share-based plan or to receive any guaranteed benefits.
-During 2017 Mr Martino and Mr Goldberg received shares as payment of past director fees and superannuation outstanding to 30 June 2016.
+No share based compensation has occurred in 2018.
+During 2017, Mr Martino and Mr Goldberg received 6,582,540 shares as payment of past director fees and superannuation totalling \$658,254 outstanding to 30 June 2016.
 The shares were issued at \$0.10 per share.
-No share based compensation has occurred in 2016.